Virtana/robot_camera_calibration/real_preprocessing/README.txt

 	cv_bridge (http://wiki.ros.org/cv_bridge)
 	tf_conversions (http://wiki.ros.org/tf_conversions)

-To be included  in package.xml as dependencies and CMakelists.txt.
+Must be included  in package.xml as dependencies and CMakelists.txt.

 In package.xml, the following must be included for each package.
 (Dependency declaration depends on DISTRO!)
 Kinetic uses: